lfDev28/golang-O365-smtp-server/README.md

 Send emails in go-lang with an added html template.
 Clone this repo and run the build.sh command.
 Setup a lambda function with a HTTP Gateway to utilise this function.
 Ensure you add your environment variables where shown in main.go.
+This repo was originally cloned from toshvelaga on github.
+Modifications were made for my own use-case.

 ```
 git clone https://github.com/lfDev28/golang-O365-smtp-server